mstksg/inCode/copy/entries/typed-sm-lc-1.md

 always be in `Either` even though you know your `Expr` is valid, via tests or something.

-This is maybe 10% fancy.
-We used `Maybe`/`Either` to prevent runtime exceptions, but didn't actually get rid of any runtime _errors_.
+At this point, we're using `Maybe`/`Either` to prevent runtime exceptions, but aren't actually getting rid of any runtime _errors_.
 We want GHC to reject badly typed expressions.

 No, this is not okay and unacceptable.
 We should be able to verify in the types if an `Expr` is valid.